 How can I be a Christian in a world where there are regular school shootings?

-Over the next several weeks, we’ll inevitably think, talk, and pray together about this very thing.
+Over the next several weeks, we’ll inevitably think, talk, and pray together about these very things.
 Sometimes people are going to ask us theological questions, and sometimes we’re going to say theological things.
 We’re going to pass around Bible verses and mention the thing our pastor said last week that’s helping us to understand what’s going on.